 ‘I Just Want to be Me’: End of life care for trans and gender diverse communities

 Our new report “I just want to be me” Trans and Gender Diverse Communities’ Access to and Experiences of Palliative and End of Life Care, published today, is based on first-hand research with the trans and gender diverse community and those working in end of life care.
-It explores those barriers in depth for the first time and sets out recommendations for how to tackle them.

 “Trans and gender diverse people frequently experience unequal access to health and care services, and the same is true for care at the end of life.